 Interested in small beekeeping business ideas?
-If YES, here is how to open a honey farm with no money and no experience.
+If YES, here is how to start a honey farm with no money and no experience.
 How much does it cost to start up?

 Do you think you should start a honey farm?
 Honey bees manufacture lots of honey in their hives which can serve as a source of income or for personal consumption.
 Apiculture the practice of rearing bees in hives can serve as a good commercial business as honey is heavily consumed.